Tiny, Star Like Blossoms

 I have added it to an area of white plantings in the swimming pool area.
 We like the white because it is lovely to sit out on our warm evenings and enjoy the “Moonlight Garden” effect.
 This post is a visit to Mina Edison’s historic moonlight garden at the Edison-Ford Estate in Fort Myers, Florida.
 If you visit the area, it is a great day out along the wide Caloosahatchee River.

 How It Got To Us

-He spent 3 years in South Africa, seeking plants for the Botanical Garden in Leyden.
-Later he spent time in Japan.
-The Japanese tried hard to be unaffected by the western traders.
+Thunberg spent three years in South Africa, seeking plants for the Botanical Garden in Leyden.
+Later he traveled in Japan.
+The Japanese tried hard to be unaffected by Western traders.
 Finding himself isolated and unable to get to interesting botanic material, he traded medical knowledge to get access to plants.
 Providing information to the Japanese translators apparently worked for him.
 “Where there is a will, there is a way”?